UsernameDiana/Project_Gutenberg/README.md

 # Project_Gutenberg

-Emil Klausen
-Zygimantas Pranka
-Diana Strele
-Plamen Getsov
+Emil Klausen, Zygimantas Pranka, Diana Strele, Plamen Getsov

 The goal of This project is to build an application that queries different databases, with the end goal of giving a recommendation for a DBMS from one of